 Sclerotinia sclerotiorum can manifest itself by two distinct and opposite symptoms.
 One symptom can be water-soaked irregularly shaped spots on stems, leaves, and fruit.
 The fungus visibly spreads by covering the plant surface with a cotton-like substance, which is the mycelium of the fungus.
-Eventually the entire plant turns soft and slimy and dies.
+Eventually, the entire plant turns soft, slimy, and will die out.

 In either type of symptom, at an advanced stage of the disease, you might notice a small, compact mass that resembles black seeds.
 These are the hardened mycelium of the fungus.